-“The management of all operations and procedures in an industry in order to protect its employees and assets by minimizing hazards, risks, accidents, and near misses” called the Industrial Safety.
+“The management of all operations and procedures in an industry in order to protect its employees and assets by minimizing hazards, risks, accidents, and near misses” called the Industrial Safety.”[irp posts=”3366″ name=”The Basics of the Operations Management”]

-With the technological advancement in manufacturing, the danger of human life is increasing day by day.
-The thousand of industrial accidents every year caused the realization of the importance of industrial safety.
+The thousand of industrial accidents every year caused the realization of the importance of industrial safety with technological advancement in manufacturing.
+The dangers of human life are increasing day by day.
 In order to avoid accidents, employees must be aware of industrial safety principles & danger areas of that industry.
-Accidents take place unexpectedly causing injury & loss of men, machines, materials of that industry.
+The following are some reasons why Industrial safety is necessary:

 Objectives of Industrial Safety